Napoleon-x/VideoLAN-VLC-Discord-RPC-in-Java/readme.md

 ### `--npFullMetadataFile <file-path-to-\np_metadata_full.txt> : If you are running an operating system other than Windows or another case scenario in which \AppData\Roaming\vlc\np_metadata_full.txt does not exist in usual directory when running extension on VLC`
 ### `--skipPlugincheck <true/false> : Skips the checking of whether the extension exists or not`
 ### `--ignoreActiveVLC <true/false> : Ignores the check for whether VLC is running or not`

+Report any bugs to the issues section of this repository and remember that arguments can help.

 ## Why was this even made?